Wei-Kuang/Udacity_AB_Testing_Final_Project/README.md

 #### Bad Metrics
 * **Number of user-ids (enrollment):** In the experiment, enrollment stage is after the new feature, but enrollment (cout) may not be a good evaluation metric.
 The reason is that it's not good to use a pure count metric as the evaluation metric in the funnel process analysis.
 In the funnel process, the number of the counts for each step is conditioned to previous step.
-Thus, it's good to use rate or probabliy which is normalized, instead of the pure counting number.
+Thus, it's good to use rate or probabliy which is normalized, instead of a counting number.